gottacatchenall/thesis_proposal/README.md

 optimize our intervention into the system to maximize the probability the system approaches our "goal" state.
-This dissertation aims to provide a framework for ecosystem monitoring and forecasting (@fig:thesis, left), and each chapter address some aspect of this pipeline to data from a monitoring network to forecasts to mitigation strategy (@fig:thesis, right).
+This dissertation aims to provide a framework for ecosystem monitoring and forecasting (@fig:thesis, left), and each chapter addresses some aspect of this pipeline to data from a monitoring network to forecasts to mitigation strategy (@fig:thesis, right).